Steven LipinChairman and Chief Executive Officer

-He has also advised many companies on shareholder activist defense, including Heinz, PepsiCo, eBay, Yahoo!, Macy’s, AIG, Freeport-McMoRan and Arconic, among others.
-He has worked on many crises situations, executive leadership changes and cyber breaches.
+He has also advised many companies on shareholder activist defense and shareholder engagements, including Duke Energy, AT&T, Citi, Marriott, Heinz, PepsiCo, eBay, Yahoo!, Macy’s, AIG, Freeport-McMoRan and Arconic, among others.

-Steve was nominated for a Pulitzer Prize by the Journal and was a member of a team that won an Overseas Press Club award.
-He joined the Journal in 1991 to cover banking after working at financial publications such as Institutional Investor and American Banker.
+Before communications, Steve was Finance Editor for The Wall Street Journal, supervising the paper’s coverage of mergers, commercial banking, private equity and corporate finance, after five years as the M&A beat reporter.
+He was nominated for a Pulitzer Prize and was a member of a team that won an Overseas Press Club award.
+He joined the Journal in 1991 to cover banking after stints at Institutional Investor and American Banker.

-Born in New York City, Steve graduated from Boston College with a bachelor’s degree in economics.
-He is a board member of Student Sponsor Partners, a member of the Board of Advisors of the Knight-Bagehot Fellowship In Economics and Business Journalism at Columbia Journalism School, a member of the Board of Overseers of the Columbia Journalism Review, and a board member of Youth-Inc. He is married with three children and lives in New York City.
+Born in New York City, Steve graduated from Boston College with a bachelor’s degree in Economics.
+He is a board member of the Knight-Bagehot Fellowship in Economics and Business Journalism at Columbia Journalism School, the Columbia Journalism Review and of Youth INC. He has three children and lives in New York City with his wife.